chr15m/nostr-relay-research/XX.md

 Each relay maintains a routing table consisting of up to 256 "buckets," each responsible for a specific range of the 256-bit ID space.
 Each bucket can hold up to **K=8** nodes.

 Nodes are classified by status:

-- `good`: Responded to a query recently (within 15 minutes)
+- `good`: Responded to a query recently (within 2 hours).
-- `questionable`: No activity for 15 minutes
+- `questionable`: No response/activity for 2 hours.
-- `bad`: Failed to respond to multiple consecutive queries
+- `bad`: Failed to respond to 5 consecutive queries.

 ### DHT Messages